josh/css-explain/README.md

 #### key

-Hash hash used for indexing under the category.
+Hash used for indexing under the category.

 #### score